 Up until the injury, Sarah was training "probably every night of the week" between football, club camogie and county camogie.
 "I was aware of it, but I never thought it would happen to me.
 The first thing I thought was that my knee popped out.
 But then when I saw it, my reaction was 'oh my god my cruciate is gone’."

 Sarah isn't alone.
-Mayo's Jason Doherty has had to bow out of Saturday’s All-Ireland semi-final against Dublin thanks to an Anterior Cruciate Ligament (ACL) injury.
+Mayo's Jason Doherty has had to bow out of the Championship thanks to an Anterior Cruciate Ligament (ACL) injury.
 In June, Tipperary’s Patrick 'Bonner’ Maher was ruled out after a season-ending rupture on his ACL during the team's Munster championship win over Limerick.

 The dreaded injury is relatively rare but significant and can take a player off the pitch for up to a year - or for good in some cases.
 Research shows that around 83% will return to playing their sport within 12 months and about 65% will return to playing competitive sports.
 People who rupture their ACL have a higher risk of re-rupture or an ACL injury on the opposite knee and some face longterm consequences later in life with osteoarthritis.
 Women are also more likely to sustain an ACL injury than men and research has shown that menstrual cycle tracking could help optimise girls' and women’s performance and decrease the risk of injuries.

 "It feels like there’s a lot more younger people (injuring their ACL)," Sarah says.
 Two other boys in her school have ruptured their ACL.
 When Sarah told the team that her cruciate might be injured, many of them had stories to tell about friends it had happened to.
 "When I did it, I kept hearing about more people doing it and they were really young as well," she says.